We may earn commission from affiliate links →

 The Makarska Riviera is known for its endless fine beaches.
 The town of Makarska has a fun-filled, traditional type of holiday vibe.

 Located in central Dalmatia, there is a lot of history to explore here, dating back to Ancient Greek and Roman times.
-The action is centred around Diocletian’s Palace with the Roman architecture around every turn.
-Split has an ultra-cool vibe and is a little more fast paced then the other Croatian coastal cities.
+The action is centered around Diocletian’s Palace, with the Roman architecture around every turn.
+Split has an ultra-cool vibe and is a little more fast-paced than the other Croatian coastal cities.

-Aside from the history, Split is a fun destination too, there is much to see and do for families, singles, and couples alike.
+Besides history, Split is a fun destination, too; there is much to see and do for families, singles, and couples alike.